-Diabetes in Our Region: A persisting clinical and public health challenge
+Diabetes in our region: A persisting clinical and public health challenge

 Diabetes — particularly type 2 diabetes — remains a critical chronic health issue in the Central and Eastern Sydney Primary Health Network (CESPHN) region.
 Whilst there has been a reduction in hospitalisation rates, local data highlights persistent challenges around the underdiagnosis of diabetes, low uptake of care plans, and rising mortality and diabetes related amputations.

-The Diabetes Burden: What the data shows
+The diabetes burden: What the data shows

 According to the CESPHN 2025 Needs Assessment: